You are here

-Project Directors (PDs) may only submit one proposal to this RFP.
+Project Directors (PDs) may only submit one proposal to this CFP.
 PDs that currently hold another ongoing U-M/SJTU Collaborative Research Project are not eligible.
-PDs that have completed a previously funded U-M/SJTU Collaborative Research Project may apply again provided a different topic is pursued.
+PDs that have completed a previously funded U-M/SJTU Collaborative Research Project may apply again, provided a different topic is pursued.

-Proposals must have a strong potential for significant follow-on funding (future external support), and this must be demonstrated in the post-project plan.
+Proposals must have a strong potential for significant follow-on funding (future external support), and this must be demonstrated in a post-project plan.
 Successful proposals must be consistent with all regulations governing the participating institutions.
-As such documentation of necessary research compliance approvals is necessary prior to the release of funds, but is not needed at the time of application.
+As such, documentation of necessary research compliance approvals is necessary prior to the release of funds, but is not needed at the time of application.

 - Cover Page

 - All signatures must be obtained, but may be electronic or ink.

 - Description of Major Tasks (including identification of task leaders)

 - Proposed Timeline (for major tasks and project completion)